 - RUSS 254 Tolstoy and Dostoevsky is a lecture course with close textual analysis of major novels by two of Russia’s greatest authors.

-- RUSS 260 Nabokov and World Literature , a lecture course on Vladimir Nabkov’s writing in transnational contexts.
+- RUSS 260 Nabokov and World Literature is a lecture course on Vladimir Nabkov’s writing in transnational contexts.

-- RUSS 337 The Invention of Tradition in Post-Soviet Nation States , a seminar on national building process in Central Asia, Russia, and Ukraine after 1991.
+- RUSS 337 The Invention of Tradition in Post-Soviet Nation States is a seminar on national building process in Central Asia, Russia, and Ukraine after 1991.

 Students considering a Russian major should begin language study as soon as possible, preferably in the first year.
 Beginners take RUSS 110 and RUSS 120, or RUSS 125 and RUSS 145.
 Sophomores with no previous Russian language experience must take RUSS 125 and RUSS 145 or a summer intensive course in order to complete the requirements for the major by the end of their senior year.